 Auto-curation: letting AI surface your best UGC

-The reward for a working UGC program is a problem: a library far larger than anyone can manually review.
-The best content gets buried under the merely fine.
-Auto-curation is how you keep surfacing the strongest pieces without a person scrolling for hours.
+A working UGC program hands you a problem: a library far larger than anyone can review by hand.
+The best content sinks under the merely fine.
+Auto-curation is how you keep surfacing the strongest pieces without a person scrolling for hours to find them.

-Manual curation works at a hundred posts and breaks at ten thousand.
-The result is not a curated library, it is a library where the first content found gets used and the rest is never seen.
-Auto-curation restores the ability to actually pick the best.
+Manual curation works at a hundred posts and falls apart at ten thousand.
+What you get is not a curated library but a library where whatever surfaces first gets used and the rest is never seen.
+Auto-curation gives you back the ability to actually pick the best of it, and it leans on the same machine-readable foundation described in AI content tagging for UGC.

 - Quality signals: is the content clear, well-lit, on-product, technically sound.